d1joseph/NFTDex/README.md

 # RaffleNFT
-A React web app for an NFT raffle [DApp](https://en.wikipedia.org/wiki/Decentralized_application) concept.
+An example React web app for an NFT raffle [DApp](https://en.wikipedia.org/wiki/Decentralized_application) concept.
 Design inspired by OpenSea.

 # Running The Project
 1. `git clone` this repository